dylanjacobb/hw-1-horiseon-seo/README.md

 To run this project simply click this link here to be brought to the repository.
 * https://github.com/dylanjacobb/hw1-horiseon-seo

-Cick this link to go stright to the webpage!
+or Click this link to go stright to the webpage!
 * [Horiseon Webpage](file:///Users/dylanjacob/Desktop/Projects/Homework/hw1-horiseon-seo/index.html)

 ## **The Goal**